manoyes/subtend/CONTRIBUTING.md

 ### Creating Branches
 When creating a branch make sure that the branch:
-- Follows the regex format `Regex`.
+- Follows the format {issue-number}-{word1}-{word2}-{word3}
+    - The issue number must match that of the issue being worked. **One issue per branch.**
-- Links an open issue or feature number.
+    - 3 or fewer words
-- Has a short and descriptive branch name.
+    - The name should be descriptive of the issue

 Example: `1-contribution-guide`